barryclark/jekyll-now/_posts/2016-10-17-Final-Project-Ideas2.md

 published: true
 ---

-I already did a post on final project ideas but it was not in the correct format with topic, question, and significance.
+I already did a post on final project ideas but it was not in the correct format with a topic, question, and significance.

 Final Project Idea 1:
 Topic: Splatter Art
 Question: What are quantifiable features of splatter art?
 Significance: What does it mean to be splatter art and how can quantifiable features be used to spot splatter art?

 Splatter art was created by Jackson Pollock.
 He would use his entire range of motion to create art, which is going to be a challenge to quantify.
 There were two reasons that drew me towards splatter art.
-The first one is that I would like to practice some of my coding skills, and in both of the coding classes I took we had to manipulate a picture.
-So I feel like this would be within my skill range.
-The other reason is that during the discussions in class, it seemed that part of digital humanities was quantifying humanities/media that normally is not quantified such as the amount of white space in a book, or the amount of action verbs for each gender.
+The first one is that I would like to practice some of my coding skills.
+In both of the coding classes I took we had to manipulate a picture, so I feel like this would be within my skill range.
+The other reason is that during the discussions in class, it seemed that part of digital humanities was quantifying humanities/media that normally are not quantified such as the amount of white space in a book, or the amount of action verbs for each gender.
 In art classes I have taken, I have heard details about an artist's style, background, perspective, etc. But I have never heard an artist be described by how much of a certain color they use or where they put that color.

-For the artifact I would like to create a picture with the average of the average color per position for someone like Jackson Pollock.
+For the artifact I would like to create a picture with the average color per position for someone like Jackson Pollock.
 Though it might just create a black picture, so I might need a different artifact.

 Final Project Idea 2:
 Topic: Twitch Chat